Midazolam Injection (Midazolam)

 Used For

-sedation during medical procedures, intensive care, and anesthesia induction
+sedation during medical procedures and intensive care

 How Taken